Gradient Descent Algorithm in Machine Learning

 3D plot of updating parameters

-As shown in the above image, let's take a basic 3D plot of the Cost function vs. parameters θ0 and θ1.
+As shown in the above image, let's take a basic 3D plot of the Cost function vs parameters θ0 and θ1.
 If we notice, there can be multiple local minimum values.
-If we follow the basic outline of optimization algorithms, our first step would be randomly selecting values for parameters: θ0 = 0 and θ1 = 0.
-This is shown as the "First initialization of parameters" point in the image above.
-If we slowly change the values of parameters in the direction in which the cost decreases, we might achieve the local minimum position 1.
+Following the basic outline of optimization algorithms, our first step would be randomly selecting parameter values: θ0 = 0 and θ1 = 0.
+This is shown as the "First initialization of parameters" point in the image.
+By changing the values of parameters in the direction where the cost decreases, we might achieve the local minimum position 1.
+Our goal is to achieve global minima instead of local minima.

 What is the problem with multiple minima in the cost function?

-Please note that if we select some different values for the parameters at our initialization step, θ0 = 0.5 and θ1 = 0.5, we might find some other local minima (local minima 2).
+Please note that if we select some different values for the parameters at our initialization step, θ0 = 0.5 and θ1 = 0.5, we migh" find some other local mi"ima (local minima 2).

 3D plot of updating parameters with different intial values